 - Providing ongoing counsel for business operations, including strategic advice for protecting and/or licensing intellectual property, motivating key executives, and clearing regulatory hurdles.

 Each of these activities is described in further detail below.
 We welcome the opportunity to meet with prospective clients to discuss their particular needs.
-If you are interested in discussing how Sunstein can assist you in connection with business and IP transactions, please contact a member of our Business Practice Group.

 Understand business objectives